Overview

 A minimum $100.00 annual Platform Fee will be incurred on each Advantage Account.
 The

-Platform Fee is intended to defray SCM’s operating costs related to the Asset Management
+Platform Fee is intended to defray a portion of SCM’s operating costs related to the Asset

-Account program, but does not include commissions, clearing or execution costs.
-The Platform
+Management Account program, but does not include commissions, clearing or execution costs.

-Fee is not charged on 529 Plan and other accounts held directly with mutual fund companies.
+The Platform Fee is not charged on 529 Plan and other accounts held directly with mutual fund

 AUM Advisory fees are billed quarterly and prorated based on the number of days that an